fastify/fastify-cli/app_template/services/README.md

 In this folder you should define all the services that define the routes of your web application.
-Each service is a [fastify
+Each service is a [Fastify
 plugin](https://www.fastify.io/docs/latest/Plugins/), it is
-encapsulated (it can have its own indipendent plugins) and it is typically stored in a file; be carefult to group your routes logically, e.g. all `/users` routes in a `users.js` file.
+encapsulated (it can have its own independent plugins) and it is typically stored in a file; be careful to group your routes logically, e.g. all `/users` routes in a `users.js` file.
 We have added a `root.js` file for you with a '/' root added.

-If a single file become too large, create a folder and add a `index.js` file there: this file must be a fastify plugin, and it will be loaded automatically by the application.
+If a single file become too large, create a folder and add a `index.js` file there: this file must be a Fastify plugin, and it will be loaded automatically by the application.
 You can now add as many files as you want inside that folder.
 In this way you can create complex services within a single monolith, and eventually extract them.